thinktecture/angular-packaging-ts-linking/README.md

 Using the latter it's important, that they are cloned side-by-side, since the company app is going to reference the core package via file system.
 More on that later.

+Also take a look at this [blog post](https://manuel-rauber.com/2017/12/07/packaging-angular-libraries/) for more thoughts about other methods for creating/developing Angular packages.

 ## Changes

 The first three commits of this repository are important.